 What About Anti-fungal Drugs?

-Lest you think six to nine months is far too long to be practical and “real” medicine might be just the ticket, consider this.
-Information about a new prescription like Jublia (the manufacturer is advertising this topical product on television), offers some sobering stats.
-In studies of this pricey prescription topical medicine the “complete cure” rate after almost a year of continuous treatment was between 15 and 18 percent.
+In studies of Jublia topical medicine, the “complete cure” rate after almost a year of continuous treatment was between 15 and 18 percent.
 That means the vast majority of subjects did not achieve full success in ridding their nails of fungus.
-If insurance doesn’t cover the cost of a bottle, you could pay over $400 for 4 milliliters and you will need quite a few bottles to complete the program.
+And remember the cost could be thousands of dollars.

 As Julia pointed out above, the cost of the home remedies she used was under $25 and there would be enough to last for a very long time.